tetra-code/cse_y2_notes/Q1/BDP/week5.md

 **Strong consistency** means maintaining the illusion of a single copy.
 These models trade off availability for strong consistency.
 Focuses on *total order*

-Two main types of weak consistency models:
+Two main types of strong consistency models:
 - Sequential consistency
 - Linearizable consisntency